 – Kate McIlhagga, The Iona Community

 Click here, for more information on today’s featured artist, He Qi.

-Click here, for a fantastic poem based on this scripture by Steve Garnaas Holmes entitled Fishers of People.
+Click here and here, for great posts based on this scripture by Steve Garnaas Holmes.
+Both are entitled Fishers of People.
 Be sure to also check out his beautiful reflection, Follow.

-For more information on the art, scripture translation and the use of this post in other settings, please refer to the copyright information page.
+For more information on the art, scripture translation and the use of this post in other settings, please leave a comment.

 The creative team is working on this project. 🙂